rishabhjain9191/mock_server/README.md

 - Update preexisting end point
 - Delete an endpoint
 - See the list of currently registered endpoints
+- ** Access the resgistered endpoints as per your definition while registering**

 > **Note:** These APIs follows JSON:API v1 standard.